notsojug/jug-material/monadic-model/slides/slides.md

 ---

-# Enter...JΛVΛSLΛNG
+# Enter...VΛVR

-	Javaslang core is a functional library for Java 8+.
+	VAVR core is a functional library for Java 8+.
 	It helps to reduce the amount of code and to increase the robustness.
 	A first step towards functional programming is to start thinking in immutable values.
-Javaslang provides immutable collections and the necessary functions and control structures to operate on these values.
+Vavr provides immutable collections and the necessary functions and control structures to operate on these values.

 ---

-# JΛVΛSLΛNG
+# VΛVR

 It has:
 * Tuples